Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Evaluation

 \subsection{Model Design Ablations}

-We evaluate our model choices with the Nerfstudio dataset \cite{tancik2023nerfstudio} because it consists of 10 well-captured static scenes that look in all directions.
+We evaluate with the Nerfstudio dataset \cite{tancik2023nerfstudio}.
 In \cref{tab:model_design}, we report novel-view synthesis metrics for 256$\times$256 resolution images for varying sequence lengths.
 For each scene, we randomly sample a sequence of size $N$ image crops of this resolution.
 We condition on $N/4$ full crops and $N/4$ partial crops, and generate all the missing information (see \cref{fig:model_samples} for examples).
 We repeat this procedure 50 times for sequences of length $N \!\in\! \{8,16,32\}$, and report averaged metrics.
 Each model is trained from scratch for 100K iterations with sequences of $N \!=\!
 8$ images.
 Inspired by \citet{esser2024scaling}, we also report validation losses (``VAL'') on these samples for 20 equally-spaced time steps.
 This metric captures generation quality unlike the other metrics that evaluate reconstruction.

 \Cref{tab:model_design} compares the following ablations (see \cref{fig:qualitative_model_ablations} for visual examples): \textit{``no-index-emb"} does not use index embeddings and instead relies on the raymaps to understand the token relationships.
 This makes the task harder and the model performs worse. \textit{``fixed-index-emb"} uses a fixed number of index embeddings, preventing it from generalizing to more than 8 images.
 To go beyond 8 images, more index embeddings are introduced, which this model variant cannot handle.
 Notice the low PSNR of this setting for 16-views. \textit{``no-poses"} does not denoise raymaps, and interestingly, we find that when it does not learn to predict camera pose, the model performs worse at image generation, indicating that image and pose predictions are complementary tasks.
 Finally, \textit{``random-poses"} randomizes the poses instead of forcing them to be upright with one camera at the origin.
 Our final model is trained for much longer and is shown at the bottom of the table, obtaining the best ``VAL'' results.
-We note that the metrics vary from 8-views to 32-views because more conditioning and more unknowns are introduced, and reconstruction metrics are imperfect for assessing the models.
+We also note that the metrics vary for 8, 16, and 32 views because each section in the table has different image subsets, making them non-comparable.
+The amount of known and unknown info also changes based on number of views, as described earlier.